Merkoba/Meltdown/README.md

 You can use `scripts/venv.sh` to automate this.

-To run it use `run.sh` in the root dir.
+To run it, use `run.sh` in the root dir.

 ---